 To accommodate the expansion of the guest house, the existing parking lot must also be expanded.
 1.25 parking bays is required for every room in the hotel.
-The expansion of the hotel will have a total of 24 rooms therefore 30 parking bays is required.
+The expansion of the hotel will have a total of 24 rooms, therefore 30 parking bays is required.
 The Zoning Scheme does not provide specific parking requirements for a restaurant.
 In such a case, the By-law stipulates that the Municipality must determine on-site parking requirements for land uses not stipulated.
 It is proposed that the Business ratio of 4 parking bays per 100m2 be used.
 The restaurant section measures 197m2 and will require 8 additional bays.
 The total parking requirement calculates to 38 bays.
 The present proposal only provides for 5 on-site bays, which leaves a shortfall of 33 bays.
-As part of this extension, the new owners seek to reduce on-site parking requirements as stipulated in the Bitou Zoning Scheme, by utilising the adjacent public parking area and upgrading it to include 27 additional public parking bays as well as a bus drop-off parking bay (which could account for at least 6 individual bays).
+As part of this extension, the new owners seek to reduce on-site parking requirements as stipulated in the Bitou Zoning Scheme, by utilising the adjacent public parking area and upgrading it to include 27 additional public parking bays.